 Shoulder impingement syndrome with accompanying bursitis and tendinitis is a painful disorder that can interfere with sports and daily activities.
 Professional athletes, weekend warriors, and patients of all ages are increasingly using PRP as part of their rehab and treatment for shoulder impingement.

 Authored by © The American Regenerative Medicine Society.

-To schedule a regenerative medicine consultation with Dr. George White, Dr. Jason Pirozzolo, Dr. Brian White, or Dr. Anup Patel, call (407) 841-0001.
+To schedule a regenerative medicine consultation with Dr. George White, Dr. Brian White, Dr. Cody Hillin, Dr. Nicholas Newsum, or Dr. Anup Patel, click to text (844) 809-1082 or click to call (407) 841-0001.
 Our center is conveniently located in the same building as our Orlando Hand Surgery Associates Downtown Orlando office at 801 N. Orange Ave., Suite 530, Orlando, FL 32801.

 - Meister K. Internal impingement in the shoulder of the overhand athlete: pathophysiology, diagnosis, and treatment.
 Am J Orthop (Belle Mead NJ).
 Jun 2000;29(6):433-438.

 - Mehta S, Gimbel JA, Soslowsky LJ.
 Etiologic and pathogenetic factors for rotator cuff tendinopathy.
 Clin Sports Med.
 Oct 2003;22(4):791-812.

 - Andia I, Abate M. Platelet-rich plasma: underlying biology and clinical correlates.
 Regen Med.
 Sep 2013;8(5):645-658. doi:10.2217/rme.13.59